fangjj/ComfyCafe/README.md

 # TeruImages

 WARNING: All users are assumed to be trusted.
-Will that change eventually?
-Probably.
+This will change soon.

 ![](https://teru.sexy/gridfs/media/ced007e50eb50b013e0f7aebd63f9095)